What is the difference between an order and a judgment?

 The majority of appeals are taken from final judgments.
 A final judgment is appealable under Minn.
 R. Civ.
 App.
 P. 103.03(a).
 A final judgment determines all of the remaining claims in the action, including any award of attorney fees, but note that a request for costs and disbursements is not considered to be a separate claim.
 So a judgment that determines all claims is final and generally appealable, even if the award of costs and disbursements has not been decided yet.

 Sometimes, partial judgments deciding only some claims or dismissing some parties are entered during a lawsuit.
-Usually, partial judgments are not immediately appealable because the case is not done in the district court.
+Usually, partial judgments are not immediately appealable because the case is not completed in the district court.
 The district court judge has the power to make some partial judgments appealable immediately by directing entry of a final partial judgment under Minnesota Rule of Civil Procedure (Minn.
 R. Civ.
 P.) 54.02.
 To do this, the district court judge must state in the order for judgment that there is "no just reason for delay" and must specifically direct the court administrator to enter a judgment.
 If the district court judge includes that language in the order for partial judgment, then a timely appeal must be taken from the resulting partial judgment, once it has been entered by the court administrator, or you will lose your right to obtain appellate review of that judgment.

 In some situations, the statute governing a proceeding may make certain judgments appealable right away.
 For example, certain types of partial or "interlocutory" judgments are appealable in an action to partition real property (Minn.
 Stat. § 558.215).